Nabonidus: Ancestry and connection to royalty

 In her inscriptions, Adad-guppi also claimed that Nabonidus was from the dynastic line of Ashurbanipal (r.
 669–631 BC), king of the Neo-Assyrian Empire.
 According to her inscriptions, Adad-guppi was born in Ashurbanipal's twentieth year as king.
 At the time of her birth, Harran had been a major Assyrian stronghold and when the Neo-Assyrian Empire fell in 609 BC, Harran was the capital of its government in exile.
 On account of her claims in regards to Nabonidus being of Sargonid (Ashurbanipal's dynasty) ancestry, Stephanie Dalley in 2003 considered it "almost certain" that Adad-guppi was a daughter of Ashurbanipal.
 Michael B. Dick opposed Dalley's conviction in 2004, pointing out that even though Nabonidus did go to some length to revive some old Assyrian symbols (such as wearing a wrapped cloak in his depictions, absent in those of other Neo-Babylonian kings but present in Assyrian art) and attempted to link himself to the Sargonid dynasty, there is "no evidence whatsoever that Nabonidus was related to the Sargonid dynasty".
-According to Beaulieu, that Adad-goppi did not explicitly claim any royal ancestors herself points to a humble origin.
+According to Beaulieu, that Adad-guppi did not explicitly claim any royal ancestors herself points to a humble origin.
 As inscriptions by female relatives of kings are relatively rare, it is however probable, according to Wilfred G. Lambert, that Adad-guppi was of some high status.